jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   >    return x / y
   E    ZeroDivisionError: division by zero

-Exceptions_ like ZeroDivisionError_ break execution of a program.
-No code will run past the line that causes an Exception_, which means I have to take care of this problem.
+:ref:`Exceptions<errors>` like ZeroDivisionError_ break execution of a program.
+No code will run past the line that causes an :ref:`Exception<errors>`, which means I have to take care of this problem.
 See :ref:`how to test that an Exception is raised` for more

 green: make it pass
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~